Variety Evasive Subspace Families: Introduction

 \emph{Noether's normalization lemma}, introduced by Noether \cite{Noe26}, is an important result in commutative algebra and algebraic geometry with many applications.
 For example, it is used in the development of dimension theory and can be used to prove Grothendieck's generic freeness lemma \cite{Eis13}.
 It also has applications in computational algebraic geometry, e.g., computing the dimension of a projective variety \cite{GH93, GHLMS00}.

 The usual geometric formulation of Noether's normalization lemma states that for any affine variety $\mathcal{V}\subseteq \aff^n$ of dimension $r$, there exists a surjective \emph{finite morphism} $\pi: \mathcal{V}\to \aff^r$.
-(See Subsection~\ref{sec_ag} for the definition of finite morphisms.)
+(See \cref{sec_ag} for the definition of finite morphisms.)
 Moreover, $\pi$ may be chosen to be the restriction of a linear map $\aff^n\to\aff^r$.\footnote{For simplicity, we assume the base field is algebraically closed and hence infinite.
 But the lemma and our derandomization are valid as long as the field is large enough, depending on the variety $\mathcal{V}$.
-Nagata \cite{Nag62} proved a version of the normalization lemma that is deterministic and does not require the base field to be sufficiently large, but the morphism he used is highly nonlinear.
-Due to the inductive nature of Nagata's argument, it only yields a multiply exponential degree bound for the polynomials that define the morphism.
-Bruce and Erman \cite{BE19} proved an effective Noether normalization result over finite fields, which states that with high probability, a random tuple of degree-$d$ polynomials over a finite field induces a valid finite morphism for large enough $d$ satisfying a certain effective bound.
-We leave it as an open problem to derandomize their version of the normalization lemma.} There is also a related projective or graded version of the lemma, which states that for any projective variety $\mathcal{V}$ of dimension $r$, there exists a surjective finite morphism $\pi: \mathcal{V}\to \proj^r$.
+We remark that Nagata \cite{Nag62} proved a version of the normalization lemma that is deterministic and does not require the base field to be sufficiently large, but the morphism he used is highly nonlinear.
+Moreover, Nagata's normalization lemma crucially relies on the fact that the variety is affine, while the normalization lemma we consider here extends to the projective case. } There is also a related projective or graded version of the lemma, which states that for any projective variety $\mathcal{V}$ of dimension $r$, there exists a surjective finite morphism $\pi: \mathcal{V}\to \proj^r$.
 A special form of this lemma goes back to Hilbert \cite{Hil90}.

 In these versions of Noether's normalization lemma, it can be shown that with high probability, a random linear map yields a valid finite morphism $\pi$, where ``random'' means the coefficients of the linear map are chosen randomly from a sufficiently large finite set $S\subseteq\F$.
 It is thus a natural question to derandomize the lemma.